intel/fMBT/README-windows.txt

     - Press the "Control" button and click the screenshot.
 Touch event should be synthesized to the clicked position on actual desktop.

+* You can remotely test a Windows device by installing Python and pythonshare on the device.
+Then launch pythonshare-server on the device with parameters --interface=all --password=PASSWORD.
+(See the fMBT GUI Testing wiki.)